 The sudden death of a loved one is a traumatic event.
 However, beyond the emotional trauma, the death of a loved one could be accompanied by serious financial consequences.
 In Okeechobee County, surviving family members could levy claims against those responsible for the death of a loved one.
-Through these lawsuits, the victim’s family may be compensated for financial losses that have resulted – or will result – from the death.
+Through these wrongful death lawsuits, the victim’s family may be compensated for financial losses that have resulted – or will result – from the death.

 A team of seasoned Okeechobee County wrongful death lawyers knows the challenges presented by a wrongful death case and are prepared to meet them.
-Do not let the unexpected loss of a loved one become a life-altering financial burden, the compassionate attorneys at Kogan & DiSalvo could help.
+Do not let the unexpected loss of a loved one become a life-altering financial burden, the compassionate injury attorneys at Kogan & DiSalvo could help.

 A “wrongful death” is a legal term of art referring to a civil law claim.
 This claim could be seeking compensation for a fatality that was caused by the wrongful act or omission of another.
 Wrongful death claims could be predominantly based on the theory of negligence, which means the responsible party failed to act with reasonable care.